katrinleinweber/v0dro.github.io/source/_posts/2014-11-25-data-analysis-in-ruby-basic-data-manipulation-and-plotting.markdown

 A DataFrame can be constructed from multiple sources:

+* To construct by columns:
     * **Array of hashes** - Where the key of each hash is the name of the column to which the value belongs.
-* **Hash of name-arrays** - Where the hash key is set as the name of the vector and the data the corresponding value.
+    * **Name-Array Hash** - Where the hash key is set as the name of the vector and the data the corresponding value.
-* **Hash of name-vectors** - This is the most advanced way of creating a DataFrame.
+    * **Name-Vector Hash** - This is the most advanced way of creating a DataFrame.
 Treats the hash key as the name of the vector.
 Also aligns the data correctly based on index.
+    * **Array of Arrays** - Each sub array will be considered as a Vector in the DataFrame.
+* To construct by rows using the `.rows` class method:
     * **Array of Arrays** - This will treat each sub-array as an independent row.
-Use `.rows` class method.
     * **Array of Vectors** - Uses each Vector in the Array as a row of the DataFrame.
 Sets vector names according to the index of the Vector.
 Aligns vector elements by index.
-Use `.rows` class method.

 ## Handling Data